The information provided here has been checked as being up-to-date as at December 2020.

 If you’ve found this page then it’s likely that you’ve been approached by Lead Forensics, or are an existing subscriber to their service, and may be looking for alternatives.
-If you’re current trialling Lead Forensics then you may be interested in our guide to Lead Forensics pricing, and then return to this page.
+If you’re currently trialling Lead Forensics then you may be interested in our guide to Lead Forensics pricing, and then return to this page.

-Fast forward to 2016 and we’ve had two years of conversations with hundreds of businesses who have tried/bought Lead Forensics and are looking at alternatives to consider (of which we’re one, but not the only one).
+Fast forward to 2020 and we’ve had years of conversations with hundreds of businesses who have tried/bought Lead Forensics and are looking at alternatives to consider (of which we’re one, but not the only one).
 We’ve also spoken to many people who later wished they’d researched the market more (before committing to Lead Forensics) and so we hope that the insights here are useful to you.

 The most frequent question we get asked is:

 “What’s the difference between A1WebStats and Lead Forensics?”.

 There are many differences, both in our favour and in favour of Lead Forensics.
 Here’s our summary of those differences …